yaili/speaking/references/2018-design-systems-london.md

-# Keeping your design system alive
+# Design systems: how to foster participation

 ## Event details